NeptuneMagicSauce/CatPi/README.md

 # TODO

+- daily e-mail: include graph as ascii art

+- BUG: detects too much weight probably because the user pushes on the bowl maybe fix: detect for a shorter period

+- BUG: graphs and e-mails broke: after about 2 weeks of uptime one e-mail did not have the attachment next day e-mail was missing, did not arrive the graphs in the GUI were empty for the previous ~10 days but files on disk were correct restarting the app fixed everything

 - bug screen saver:
   once, the screen was off and would not turn on when touched but we did echo 255 > /proc/brightness and it woke up